 Frequently asked questions

-The best cat treat dispenser is one that your cat enjoys using- and since all cats are different, it might take a while to find an interactive cat treat feeder that your cat loves.
-But it’s worth doing- foraging using treat dispensers is good for your cat both physically and mentally!
+The best cat treat dispenser is one that your cat enjoys using- and since all cats are different, it might take a while to find one that your cat loves.
+But it’s worth doing- foraging using treat dispensers is good for your cat, both physically and mentally!

 Want to know more?
-This site is written by cat behaviourists and has loads of information about using cat treat feeders for healthy eating habits!
+This site is written by cat behaviorists and has loads of information about using cat treat feeders for healthy eating habits!